Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Quantifying Robustness Against Strategic Reporting

 \item The gain in rank achieved by that single agent, i.e difference in the ranks according to the two reward assignments computed by the mechanism, is recorded.\footnote{For example, if the agent was given the 5th highest payment when they reported truthfully and the 10th highest payment when they reported strategically, a gain of -5, the difference in the ranks, would be recorded.}

 \end{enumerate}

-\item The mean and variance of the gains in rank over the 100 iterations is computed for each step.
+\item The mean gain in rank over the 100 iterations is computed for each step.

-\item The AUC achieved by considering the mechanism's rewards as scores with which to classify the agents as either truthful or strategic is also recorded.
-This gives a more population-level view of the incentives for reporting truthfully or strategically. \end{enumerate}

-Second, we examine how the value of the ordinal measurements (i.e. rankings) produced by a mechanism deteriorates in the presence of strategic agents.
-For this, we replicate the measurement integrity experiment in the \textit{Continuous Effort, Biased Agents} setting from \Cref{section:quantifying-mi} while varying the number of strategic agents from 0 to 100 in steps of 10.
-We simulate 100 semesters at each step.
+\end{enumerate} A student's rank is calculated by counting the number of payments in the population of students that is greater than or equal to their own payment.

-Note that for both of these experiments, we consider strategy profiles for which it is unlikely that they would be observed in real-world data or laboratory experiments.
-Certain strategy profiles, e.g. where nearly every student uses the \textit{Report All 10s} strategy, strain the incentive properties of many mechanisms (even those that are robust against strategic behavior for many of the other strategy profiles that we consider).
-However, many such strategy profiles are unlikely to arise organically from students learning via repeated interactions with a mechanism.
-This more comprehensive exploration of the space of strategy profiles that is possible in our experiments---though not as exhaustive as theoretical results, which often consider the entire space---is a useful advantage that we gain by applying ABMs.
-As a result, we are able to give a more nuanced accounting of the properties of the mechanisms than is likely possible with other empirical approaches.
+Note, in these experiments, we consider strategy profiles that are unlikely to arise organically from agents learning via repeated interactions with a mechanism and thus unlikely to be observed in real-world or laboratory data.
+Some of these, e.g. where nearly every student uses the \textit{Report All 10s} strategy, strain the incentive properties of many mechanisms, even those that perform well against many of the other strategy profiles that we consider.
+This more comprehensive exploration of the space of strategy profiles that is possible in our experiments---though not as exhaustive as theoretical results, which often consider the entire space---is a useful advantage of applying ABMs.

-\subsection{Results}
+\subsubsection{Results}

-\textbf{Incentives for Deviating from Reporting Truthfully.} As shown in \Cref{fig:deviation-gain}, we find that the individual incentives for deviating from truthful reporting are strong under the \pMSE\,and MSE mechanisms, whereas \pPhiDiv: $H^2$ is much more robust against strategic behavior.
+As shown in \Cref{fig:deviation-gain}, we find that the individual incentives for deviating from truthful reporting are strong under the baseline mechanisms, whereas \pPhiDiv: $H^2$ and \pPhiDiv: $KL$ are much more robust against strategic reporting. \pPhiDiv: $KL$, in particular, is robust against all the strategies and strategy profiles that we consider, in the sense that the mean rank gain achieved by deviating to strategic reporting is essentially never positive.

-In \Cref{fig:strategic-payment-auc}, we compare the relative rewards of truthful and strategic agents by interpreting the rewards as scores that can be used for classification and calculating the AUC.
-For clarity, the plots are shown in steps of size 20 instead of 10.
-Here, AUC can be interpreted as the probability that a uniformly random truthful agent is ranked higher than a uniformly random strategic agent.
-This analysis corroborates the analysis of \Cref{fig:deviation-gain}.
-For the \pPhiDiv: $H^2$ mechanism, truthful agents tend to be paid more than strategic agents (AUC $> 0.5$), whereas for certain strategies under the \pMSE\,and MSE mechanisms, the strategic agents are almost certainly paid more than the truthful agents (AUC $\approx 0$).